cheeboyu/GenAi-Chatbot/README.md

-# Chatbot with LLama3
+# Chatbot with docbot:v1

-This is a simple chatbot application built using the LLama3 model from Meta.
+This is a simple chatbot application built using the docbot:v1 model from Ollama.
 The chatbot is deployed using Flask and can be accessed via a web interface.

 ## Features

-- Uses the LLama3 model from Langchain for natural language processing.
+- Uses the docbot:v1 model from Langchain for SOP Matters
 - Utilizes dotenv for managing environment variables.
 - Implements a ChatPromptTemplate for defining user and system messages.
 - Supports querying the chatbot with user input.